lucaasdfg/Ruby-Tic-Tac-Toe/README.md

 3: select which cell with the letter of the row and the number of the column
 4: enjoy!

+# how to play
+you have to make a row or a column of the symbol you have is either O : X so to win you just need 3 of the same aligned in row column or diagonal

 @lucasdfg
 @alexawesomecode